ShawnFarris/Mimic_III/README.md

 # Mimic_III
-Assortment of Data Processing Scripts for the Mimic III Database.
+Assortment of work related to the Mimic III Database.
+Including data processing and machine learning.

 # Useful MIMIC  Resources